Featured image for “Benefits of a Digital Detox on a Residential Trip”

 • Teachers have the opportunity to fully engage with pupils and see their capacity for learning outside the classroom and away from screens.

-Finding Balance on school trips
+Finding balance on school trips

 We know that since the pandemic, children can be more anxious doing things outside and in real life, but from our experience, we know that so many children do not get the opportunity to experience wild spaces and the outdoors and have a largely screen-based lifestyle, and our mission is to change this.
 We want to provide as many as possible with the opportunity to “Unplug, switch on and live in the here and now”.